 Despite concluding that Brexit was not "relevantly foreseeable" when the parties agreed the lease, the judge found that the EMA had "assumed the risk of change" over the lease term.
 The Judge did not mean that Brexit was anticipated or in the contemplation of the parties, rather it was foreseeable that over the 25 years, there may be some development that would require the EMA to have to leave the premises due to circumstances beyond its control.
 The EMA had "quite consciously entered into the lease without a break clause" and negotiated provisions defining the circumstances in which it could depart.
 The Judge held that the EMA could have opted for different premises with a shorter lease or negotiated a break, but they did not.
 There was some recourse for EMA in the end, however, as the Judge confirmed they could sublet or assign the premises, subject to the landlord's consent.

 The case is one of the first to explore Brexit's implications for businesses, however as Brexit uncertainty continues, more businesses are expected to attempt to minimise potential risks posed by Brexit.
 Nevertheless, the reality is that the argument of frustration is rarely applied as the threshold is very high.
 The Judge reiterated that "a contract is a legally binding agreement and Brexit cannot override that.
 The result is reassuring for landlords who might have been concerned that the floodgates would open for tenants to try to terminate leases because of Brexit.
 The case acts as a reminder to review contracts to ensure they are carefully drafted to account for unforeseen events.

-If you are looking for any more information with regards to our services view our Commercial Property section.
-You can also contact Alice McKenna in our Commercial Property department via email or phone on 01254 222405.
+For more information contact Alice McKenna in our Commercial Property department via email or phone on 01254 222405.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.